 Combined heat and power

 Domestic combined heat and power (CHP) installations use a conventional fuel – normally mains gas – to generate electricity and also to supply heating and hot water.
-While the efficiency of electrical generation does not approach that of a large power station, the fact that the heat is also used means that overall the domestic installation would use the fossil fuel more effectively.
+While the efficiency of electrical generation does not approach that of a large power station, the fact that the heat is also used to generate electricity means that overall the domestic installation would use the fossil fuel more effectively.
+The output would be complementary to solar electricity since peak domestic CHP output would be on winter evenings, unlike solar which works best in summer and only in daylight.

 The design aim of a domestic CHP unit is to replace a conventional gas boiler, and to require no special installation skills.
-The electricity generated reduces the demand from the mains, and feeds electricity back into the mains when local demand is lower.
+The electricity generated reduces the demand from the mains, and feeds electricity back into the mains when it is not needed in the house.
 This requires an export meter.

-The Feed-In Tariff includes a pilot to subsidise electricity generation by up to 30,000 micro-CHP systems, each rated at up to 2 kW of electricity.
-The initial rate is 10 pence per kWh generated, plus 3 pence for export to the grid, for a period of 10 years.
-Under the proposed Renewable Heat Incentive, CHP systems using renewable fuel (i.e. not gas) would also be subsidised for heat generation.
+The Feed-in Tariff includes a pilot to subsidise electricity generation by up to 30,000 micro-CHP systems, each rated at up to 2 kW of electricity.

 Ecogen photo